 Think about why you’re starting your business, what skills you have and what services you’re going to offer.
 Who is going to benefit from your services and is there a demand?
 How you’re going to attract new clients and what your target audience is are also important factors to consider.
 Find out what your competitors are doing and use this information to design your own service package.
 If you don’t ask yourself these questions and find an answer, your business is not going to get off the ground.

-For your freelance business to be a success,you need to have an online presence.
-Having a website where you can showcase your work, a social media presence and online ads allows potential customers to find you.
+For your freelance business to be a success, you need to have an online presence.
+Having a website where you can showcase your work, a social media presence, and online ads allow potential customers to find you.
 A company such as Arvig Media can help.
 An online presence also helps you retain customers, which is far more cost-effective than finding new ones.

 The best way to overcome this roller coaster is to set aside time to line work up.
 Even if you’re really busy, it pays to set aside an hour every day for marketing activity.
 It could be attending networking events, holding meetings with clients, or following up on inquiries.
 If an hour a day doesn’t work for you, then set aside one morning every week.